Climbing In Yakima

-The closest climbing is in the nearby Tieton River Canyon along Highway 12.
-Whether you are new to the area or looking to try something different there are several crags to suite your climbing taste, be it Sport, Trad, or Bouldering.
+The closest climbing to town is in the nearby Tieton River Canyon along Highway 12.
+There are crags spread out along a 40 mile stretch of highway to suite pretty much every styles and desired difficulty.
+From the classic cracks of Royal Columns and the Bend to the exciting sport routes of Lava Point there is something for everyone.
 With the closest crags being 30 minutes outside of town it is possible to go climb a few pitches in the morning or evening and be back home in a few hours.
-Keep in mind that newcomers often report that grades in the Tieton are “full value” and gear can be fiddly at first, so take a little time to get used to the area.
+Keep in mind that the climbing in the Tieton has a unique quality and newcomers often report that grades in the are “full value” , also gear can be a bit fiddly, take a little time and get used to the area.

 Tieton River Rocks is the most current guide book for the area.
 They are often available locally at The Sporthaus , however this guide is several years out of date.
 Check MOUNTAIN PROJECT to find more current information on Crags and Routes.

-When the weather is too poor for climbing in the Tieton River then likely Frenchman Coulee (Vantage) is the only place that may be warm and dry enough.
-Located a little over an hour Northeast of Yakima this area is vast, with several crags offering both sport and traditional climbs.
+If the weather is too cold or wet for climbing in the Tieton River then likely Frenchman Coulee (Vantage) is the only place that may be warm and dry enough.
+Located a little over an hour Northeast of Yakima this is a vast, and popular area.
+There are dozens of walls offering bolted sport and traditional crack climbs.

 This area is good option if you are looking for toproping opportunities.
 With more than a hundred climbs and easy walk up access, it is the best place near Yakima to toprope.
 There are no bolts allowed in the area so you will need to bring your own gear for building anchors.
 This area also offers unique and moderate bouldering, with many crack problems and highballs with great landings.